Announcing: the Foxglove SDK

 Why we built the Foxglove SDK.

-Integrating robotics systems with visualization and debugging tools has historically been messy and fragmented.
-It would often involve:
+Integrating robotics systems with visualization and debugging tools has historically been messy often requiring:

-• Manually interact with MCAP files and websockets.
+• Manually building MCAP files and WebSocket servers.

 • Implementing custom logging stacks.